SchmidtJonathan1/k8s_kubeedge_cluster/README.md

 # k8s_kubeedge_cluster for Ubuntu
-Create Kubernetes Cluster + KubeEdge for Ubuntu
+Create Kubernetes Cluster + KubeEdge for Ubuntu and Raspberry OS

 To run the ansible playbook use:
 **ansible-playbook -i inventory.ini -K -vv site.yml**